ionic-team/ionic-training-decks/src/assets/data/markdown/auth-connect-angular/install.md

 ## Conclusion

 At this point, we have our OIDC provider configured.
-We also have Auth Connect is installed and configured within our application.
+We also have Auth Connect installed and configured within our application.
 In the next section we will implement the authentication workflow.